Hands-on workshops suitable for conferences, festivals, and professional development. Also available as webinars.

 Create a Calmer Classroom with American Sign Language: No matter what age you work with, using basic American Sign Language with your students can enhance student understanding, address different learning styles, and create calm.
 You’ll leave this session armed with a toolbox of signs to start using right away.

-Hands-on Storytimes: Incorporating Basic Sign Language into Your Programs: This presentation will cover the benefits of using basic signs with both deaf and hearing children, and offer a variety of simple techniques for making your programs more fun, educational, and participative through the use of signs with audiences of all ages.
+Hands-on Storytimes: This presentation will cover the benefits of using basic American Sign Language with all children, and offer a variety of simple techniques for making your programs more fun, educational, and participative through the use of signs with audiences of all ages.
 Participants will leave armed with a vocabulary of very basic signs to start using right away.

-Little Hands Signing in the Classroom: Studies show that using sign language with hearing children can improve vocabulary, reading comprehension, defuse behavior issues, support a variety of learning styles, and increase overall interest in learning!
+Little Hands Signing in the Classroom: Studies show that using American Sign Language with hearing children can improve vocabulary, reading comprehension, defuse behavior issues, support a variety of learning styles, and increase overall interest in learning!
 Learn the fascinating reasons behind this phenomenon as well as strategies for incorporating into your classroom.
 The best part is, you don’t have to be fluent in the language for your students to reap the benefits!

-Little Hands Signing Professional Development Storytime: An interactive theme-based “annotated storytime” that teaches basic ASL vocabulary and demonstrates how to use the signs in storytime activities.
-Choose from 5 different vocabulary themes: Feelings Signs, First Signs, Colors Signs, Family Signs, or Animal Signs.
+Little Hands Signing Professional Development Storytime: An interactive theme-based “annotated storytime” that teaches basic American Sign Language vocabulary and demonstrates how to use the signs in storytime activities.
+Choose from 10 different vocabulary themes: Feelings Signs, First Signs, Colors Signs, Family Signs, Animal Signs, Winter Signs, Spring Signs, Summer Signs, Autumn Signs, Celebration Signs.

 Multicultural Storytime Magic: Learn how to seamlessly weave engaging rhymes, stories, songs, and activities representing the diverse experiences of people around the world into your storytimes and lessons, no matter what the theme!
 In this high-energy workshop, you’ll get lots of practical ideas you can apply in your classroom right away!

-Sign, Baby, Sign!: Babies can sign long before they can speak, and research shows that using sign language with both hearing and deaf babies imparts language benefits that can last a lifetime.
-Learn the benefits of using signs with babies and toddlers, as well as ways to incorporate signs into your program and educate parents in baby sign.
+Sign, Baby, Sign!: Babies can sign long before they can speak, and research shows that using American Sign Language with both hearing and deaf babies imparts language benefits that can last a lifetime.
+Learn the benefits of using signs with babies and toddlers, as well as ways to incorporate signs into your program and educate parents.
 Participants will leave with a basic vocabulary of signs to use right away.